godwinmurithi/godwinmurithi/README.md

 - 👋 Hi, I’m @godwinmurithi
--       I am a Full Stack Software developer.
-I also hold a degree in Geoinformatics from the Technical University of Kenya
 - 👀 I’m interested in GIS programming, mobile development, web development and data science.
 - 🌱 I’m currently learning Django, Docker and cloud technologies.
 - 💞️ I’m looking to collaborate on open source projects.